mavryk-network/flexmasa/README.md

 All the available scripts start single-node full-sandboxes (i.e. there is a baker advancing the blockchain):

-- `kathmandubox`: Kathmandu protocol.
 - `limabox`: Lima protocol.
+- `mumbaibox`: Mumbai protocol
-- `alphabox`: Alpha protocol, the development version of the `M` protocol at the time the docker-build was last updated.
+- `alphabox`: Alpha protocol, the development version of the `N` protocol at the time the docker-build was last updated.
     - See also `docker run "$image" octez-node --version`.